Graduate School

 It is generally expected that all members of graduate committees should be physically present at all required graduate committee meetings (i.e., program meetings, preliminary examinations, and final examinations).
 However, it is permissible for the student, and/or committee members to participate from a remote location provided the conditions listed below are met:

-- Any visual aids or other materials have been distributed in advance to the remote participants;
+- Any visual aids or other materials have been distributed in advance to the remote participants

 Petitions

-A student wishing to deviate from normal Graduate School regulations and procedures may submit a request and the reasons for it to the Graduate School in a letter signed by the student and his or her major professor.
+A student wishing to deviate from normal Graduate School regulations and procedures may submit a request and the reasons for it to the Graduate School in a letter signed by the student and their major professor.
 In reaching a decision, the Graduate School may seek advice from the Graduate Council.
 The student will be advised of the decision when it has been made.
 Action taken on a petition will not be considered precedent for future action.

 Diploma Application